hyperos/hyperos.github.io/readme.md

 HyperOS is a set of components that make it easy to quickly download and run containerized software on top of version controlled data in a reproducible way without sacrificing performance.

-It's made and maintained by the team that works on [dat], a dataset version control tool.
+It's made and maintained by the team that works on [dat](http://dat-data.com), a dataset version control tool.
 We build tools to improve scientific research reproducibility and needed a way to make container runtime tools accessible for scientific use cases like sharing and running version controlled code + data pipelines.

 HyperOS works on Linux, Mac and soon Windows and is intended to be used primarily as an end-user CLI tool on workstations.